distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 ## Why the endogenous two-market version fails

-An earlier version set both outcome legs to nonzero values and defined their settlement spread as `I`, while also defining `I` as a TWAP of those same two market prices.
+An earlier design set both conditional outcome legs to always settle, and defined their settlement spread as `I`, while also defining `I` as a TWAP of those same two market prices.
 The payoff difference was algebraically `I` in either outcome, but that did not identify a unique value for `I`.

 The settlement rule made the two prices depend on `I`, while the oracle made `I` depend on the two prices.
 Under simple no-arbitrage pricing, every constant spread within feasible payoff bounds is a fixed point, and other self-consistent paths may exist.
 A probability band does not remove this circularity.
 A separate spread future avoids it because its settlement input comes from conditional markets whose settlement rules do not depend on the spread future.

 ## Historical details from the rejected proposal

 The rejected version also specified that reversing the legs, short YES and long NO, would pay `-I`.
 Its worked example used `S = 100,000` and `I = +10,000`: the terminal YES-minus-NO difference was `+10,000` whether the legs settled to `100,000` and `90,000` after YES or `110,000` and `100,000` after NO.

-It proposed refunding both outcome markets when fewer than 24 hours of in-band observations existed.
-These details are retained as design history, not as the current mechanism.
-They show why the payoff identity looked compelling once `I` was assumed, while leaving unanswered how the markets could identify one value of `I` without circularity.

 ## Why standard conditional futures do not give impact exposure